History building history

 Therefore, there was fertile ground for the City Council’s decision to adopt the UN 2030 Agenda with the SDGs as guiding principle in 2017.
 Stuttgart acts as frontrunner for SDG implementation.
 As first German city, Stuttgart published a voluntary local review based on SDG indicators in 2019 and established a coordination body to push SDG localisation strategically.
 Stuttgart traditionally fosters European and international partnerships and knowledge exchange on global sustainability agendas, e.g. within EUROCITIES.

 Running for the award strengthens Stuttgart’s vision and ambition of assuming global responsibility.
 It benefits ethical trade partnerships, thus enforcing the next steps of sustainable economic transformation.

-The Evaluation Committee has officially nominated the European cities in the running for the Special Mentions of the EU Cities for Fair and Ethical Trade Award 2021.
+The Evaluation Committee officially nominated the European cities in the running for the Special Mentions of the EU Cities for Fair and Ethical Trade Award 2021.

-In alphabetical order, the selected cities are:
+In alphabetical order, the selected cities were:

 Bremen, Cologne, Gothenburg, Jelenia Góra, Lübeck, Malmö, Neumarkt, Stuttgart.

 The EU Cities for Fair and Ethical Trade Award is an initiative of the European Commission’s Directorate-General for Trade implemented by the International Trade Centre.